 The risks of using cannabis are most prevalent in younger people.
 Research has consistently shown that earlier use is associated with worse outcomes, primarily because the brain is still developing and is more vulnerable to the effects of drugs.
 Adolescent cannabis use has been associated with impaired memory, difficulty in learning, poorer life outcomes, and even changes in the structure and function of specific brain regions.
 Adolescents and young adults are also more likely than older adults to become addicted to marijuana, which has negative effects on physical, emotional, and psychological health.

 More young people are in rehab treatment for cannabis use than any other drug.

 Data Table from the National Drug Treatment Monitoring System

-The public health is also a factor to consider when it comes to the legalisation and use of cannabis.
-Youth perceive cannabis as a low risk or non-addictive substance without fully understanding all of the effects of it.
+Public health is also a factor to consider when it comes to the legalisation and use of cannabis.
+Youth perceive cannabis as a low-risk or non-addictive substance without fully understanding all of its effects of it.

 Legalisation is a very hotly debated topic, and rightly so.
 We should take our time understanding the benefits of this drug, and even though it comes from a plant, it is still very much a drug.

 Getting help for your cannabis addiction